RADE |

 Figure 2: Dialog box for specifying the SCM object

-This dialog window provides radio buttons to specify which kind of information is to be entered for identifying the object.
-This object is always either a directory or a file and this object can be specified
+object.
+This object is always either a directory or a file and this object

-To launch the search on a previous entered path, click on the arrow button on the right of the list to display choices.
+This dialog saves the search path.
+To launch the search on a previous entered path, click on the arrow button on the right of the list to display choices. |

 The usual way is to enter the "user" name of the file or directory you want to retrieve.
 Then if you think that there is a good chance that there is only one file having this name whatever its location is inside a workspace image file tree, you can unselect the check box "Path from root".
 Conversely if you guess that a lot of files exist with this name (for instance "IdentityCard.h" or "Imakefile.mk") it should be better to give a path from the workspace image root directory.
 (See "Multiple Objects Having the Same Name" to know what happen in such a case).